Reasons to Feed Raw

 5. Gut Microbiome Health - Inside your dog's small intestine is a whole community of microbes - bacteria, fungi, pathogens, viruses - that work together to support your dog's immune system.
 An out of balance gut microbiome is the precursor to many, if not most, diseases.
 Scientists have shown that a diverse diet leads to a diverse and abundant number of gut microbes, which in turn, supports the immune system.
 Correctly balanced fresh food diets that contain a wide variety of food are much better than feeding one single brand of kibble to your dog for his entire life.
 This is a fascinating study that looks at the relationship between fresh food diets and gut microbes of dogs: BMC Veterinary Research Study.

 6. What's Not in Kibble - One of the most compelling reasons to feed a correct raw diet is because of what's not in raw food.
-A good quality raw diet plan does not contain biologically inappropriate ingredients such as synthetic vitamins, minerals, preservatives, flavours, colours, or animal feed-grade grains and grain by-products.
+A good quality raw diet plan does not contain biologically inappropriate ingredients such as poorly absorbed synthetic vitamins and minerals with low bioavailability, preservatives, flavours, colours, or animal feed-grade grains and grain by-products.
 Most importantly, raw diets are low in carbohydrates.
 Biologically inappropriate food ingredients contribute to chronic inflammation in the body which is the root of many diseases.

 7. Targeted nutrition - We have the ability to directly impact the health of our dogs and influence their gene expression by feeding specific nutrients that target certain areas of the body and disease processes.
 This area of study is called nutrigenomics and is a fast growing area of scientific research.
 We now know that compounds in certain foods have the ability to affect how the body responds to many diseases such as diabetes, kidney and liver disease, brain health and cognition, allergies, digestive disorders, thyroid disorders, cancer, etc. Feeding fresh foods to optimize health and combat disease is incredibly exciting.